ptsanchez/cse15l-lab-reports/lab-report-3.md

 # Lab Report 3

-The grep command has numerous different optiosn and ways to utilize its full functionality.
+The grep command has numerous different options and ways to utilize its full functionality.
 Here are just some of them to help speed up efficiency with whatever uses you require.

 ## grep -i